Artforum: History

-Artforum was founded in San Francisco in 1962 by John P. Irwin, Jr. Irwin was a salesman for Pisani Printing Company and would make frequent stops to the galleries around Brannan Street and the Financial District for deliveries.
+Artforum was founded in San Francisco in 1962 by John P. Irwin Jr. Irwin was a salesman for Pisani Printing Company and would make frequent stops to the galleries around Brannan Street and the Financial District for deliveries.
 Gallery curators and artists, like Philip Leider, suggested to Irwin that he should start a local arts publication that catered to the West Coast arts scene since they were tired of reading about the same New York-based artists in Art in America, Arts Magazine, and Art News.
 Through the backing of Pisani Printing Company, Irwin successfully launched the magazine in a small office off of Howard Street.
 The first issue featured a cover with a work by the kinetic sculpture by Swiss painter Jean Tinguely suggesting the inchoate and indistinct identity of the fledgling publication.
-"That center section will contain a lot of divergent and contradictory opinion[s]," reads an editorial note in the first issue.
+"That center section will contain a lot of divergent and contradictory opinion[s]", reads an editorial note in the first issue.

 The next publisher/owner Charles Cowles moved the magazine to Los Angeles in 1965 before finally settling it in New York City in 1967, where it maintains offices today.
 The move to New York also encompassed a shift in the style of work championed by the magazine, moving away from California style art to late modernism, then the leading style of art in New York City.
-One of Leider's final essays for the magazine, "How I Spent My Summer Vacation, or, Art and Politics in Nevada, Berkeley, San Francisco and Utah," is a reflective first-person account of a cross-country road trip visiting earthworks, such as Michael Heizer's Double Negative (1969) and Robert Smithson's Spiral Jetty (1970).
+One of Leider's final essays for the magazine, "How I Spent My Summer Vacation, or, Art and Politics in Nevada, Berkeley, San Francisco and Utah", is a reflective first-person account of a cross-country road trip visiting earthworks, such as Michael Heizer's Double Negative (1969) and Robert Smithson's Spiral Jetty (1970).
 The essay grapples with the relationship between politics and art.

+During Leider's tenure, Artforum included a variety of critical positions.
+From 1967 to 1971, these views were debated in the ten-part series of columns called "Problems of Criticism".
+It began with Robert Goldwater's overview of the state of art writing, then featured Clement Greenberg defending an exclusively formal method of interpretation, which was then critiqued by younger contributors such as Barbara Rose, Jack Burnham, and Rosalind Krauss.
+After fifty-five years, an eleventh part was published in 2026 by Harmon Siegel, which argued that criticism has no choice but to be political even when avowing a formalist method.

 The departure of Philip Leider as editor-in-chief in 1971 and the tenure of John Coplans as the new editor-in-chief roughly coincided with a shift towards more fashionable trends and away from late modernism.
 A focus on minimal art, conceptual art, body art, land art and performance art provided a platform for artists such as Robert Smithson, Donald Judd, Sol LeWitt and others.
 In 1980, after opening his own gallery in New York City, Charles Cowles divested himself of the magazine.
 A sister magazine, Bookforum, was started in 1994.